enactjs/docs/src/pages/docs/tutorials/tutorial-kitten-browser/app-setup/index.md

 ### ESLint Hints

-When you enter the above command, you'll see the compilation warning message below.
+When you run the above command, you might see the compilation warning message below.
 Let's take a look at what this message means and try to resolve it briefly.
 ```console
 Compiled with warnings.